antarasi/feathers-auth-test/README.md

 7. should reject to get user (restrictToAuthenticated)
     - Requested GET endpoint should be rejected after `authToken` expiration

-## Testing
+## How to run

 Run npm scipt: `npm run mocha:auth`

 ## Test results

-### All test spec pass except the following:
+Response messages are either misleading or not consistent in comparison to other transports.
+Therefore it breaks transport agnosticism rule.

+### Socket.io failed tests:

+#### 6. should reject to find users (authenticate:jwt)
 ```
-1) Feathers authorization
-       Transports
     Socket.io tests
-           should reject to find users (authenticate:jwt):
+        6. should reject to find users (authenticate:jwt):

-      AssertionError: expected promise to be rejected with an error including 'jwt expired' but got 'No auth token'
+            AssertionError: expected promise to be rejected with an error including 'jwt expired' but it was fulfilled with { Object (total, limit, ...) }
-      + expected - actual

-      -No auth token
-      +jwt expired
 ```

+I expect that after the token expires, I should get `jwt expired` error message, but `authenticate('jwt')` method is fulfilling the request regardless of token expiration time.
+REST transport passes that test responding with `jwt expired`.

+#### 7. should reject to get user (restrictToAuthenticated)
 ```
-  2) Feathers authorization
-       Transports
     Socket.io tests
-           should reject to get user (restrictToAuthenticated):
+        7. should reject to get user (restrictToAuthenticated):
             AssertionError: expected promise to be rejected with an error including 'You are not authenticated' but it was fulfilled with { Object (email, _id) }
 ```

+I expect that after the token expires, I should get `jwt expired` error message, but `restrictToAuthenticated()` method is fulfilling the request regardless of token expiration time.
+REST transport passes that test responding with `jwt expired`.

+### REST failed tests:

+#### 4. should get one user (restrictToAuthenticated)
 ```
-  3) Feathers authorization
-       Transports
    REST tests
-           should get one user (restrictToAuthenticated):
+        4. should get one user (restrictToAuthenticated):
             NotAuthenticated: You are not authenticated.
              at new NotAuthenticated (node_modules\@feathersjs\client\dist\feathers.js:508:17)
              at convert (node_modules\@feathersjs\client\dist\feathers.js:653:32)
              at toError (node_modules\@feathersjs\client\dist\feathers.js:94:9)
              at <anonymous>
              at process._tickCallback (internal/process/next_tick.js:188:7)
 ```

+I expect that when passing valid access token, `restrictToAuthenticated()` method should parse token from request like `authenticate('jwt')` does, but it looks like it doesn't.
+Socket.io transport passes that test and fulfill the request.
+What's the purpose of having either `authenticate('jwt')` and `restrictToAuthenticated()` methods that produce different behavior and make authorization less predictable?